simca273/SQL/README.md

 ```
 Here's a breakdown of the most optimal skills for Data Scientists in 2023:

-?
 - **High-Demand Programming Language:** Python and its libraries strongly stand out for its high demand, with demand counts of 763.
-Its average salary is around $143,828, indicating that proficiency in Python is for data scientists widely used and valued.
+Its average salary is around $143,828, indicating that proficiency in Python is in data scientists roles widely used and valued.
-- - **Business Intelligence and Visualization Tools:** Tableau with demand counts of 219 and average salaries around $146,970 highlights the critical role of data visualization and business intelligence in delivering actionable insights from data.
+- **Business Intelligence and Visualization Tools:** Tools such as Tableau, with a demand count of 219 and an average salary of approximately $146,970, highlight the importance of data visualization and business intelligence in transforming raw data into insights.
-- **Cloud Technologies:** Skills in using AWS or Snowflake show significant demand with average salaries valued just as the main programming language, pointing towards the growing importance of cloud platforms and need for storing big data.
+- **Cloud Technologies:** Cloud Technologies: Knowledge of platforms such as AWS and Snowflake shows strong demand, with average salaries comparable to those of knowing the core programming skills.
+This highlights the growing importance of cloud technologies for managing, storing, and processing large data.
-- **Machine Learning Technologies:** Tensorflow and PyTorch are highly valuable AI frameworks in data science with average salary between  $151,536 and $152,603 and are widely used in companies.
-It is showing at growing demand for implemeting AI into processes and being very highly valued.
+- **Machine Learning Technologies:** TensorFlow and PyTorch are highly valuable frameworks in data science, with average salaries between $151,536 and $152,603.
+Their widely spread use in companies points at the growing demand and increasing value of artificial intelligence in business processes.

 **What I Learned**